CIAT-DAPA/climate_wizard_api/README.rst

 3.1 Install with Docker
 =======================
-You can run the application with Docker
+You can run the application with Docker.
+You have two options for creating an image of this repository:

+Download image from Docker Hub:

 .. code: console

   docker pull stevensotelo/climatewizard:latest

+Build image from Dockerfile:

+.. code: console

+  docker build -t stevensotelo/climatewizard:latest .

+Run a container:

+.. code: console

   docker run -p 8086:80 --name wocat -v /files/path:/mnt -d stevensotelo/climatewizard:latest

 **Table 2** Indices, acronyms and units used in the REST API